Call for Submissions

 - Include all country/context-specific findings of psychometric analyses.

 If submitting a battery of assessments, the developer must submit psychometric evidence on each of the individual assessments that make up the battery.

+The accompanying guide for training enumerators on how to use the Measurement Tool.
 The Training Materials or the Submission Form should include: